 Professional cleaners work to create clean, safe and consistent environments.
 If you are trying to figure out how and why you should thank a cleaner, here are some things you can start doing today.

 Although we typically write for cleaning business owners, managers, supervisors and cleaners, today’s article is also for the general public.
-In case you didn’t know, the janitorial/sanitation industry is preparing to celebrate:

 The jan/san industry is full of hard-working men and women that are dedicated to making the world a healthier and safer place.
-If you would like to participate in these upcoming cleaner appreciation holidays, here are a few ways you can help us out:

 Learn Your Cleaner’s Name: How often have you seen or heard the phrase, “I was taught to treat the janitor with the same respect as the CEO?”
 We believe that the first way people show respect for a CEO is to learn his or her name.
 Why, then, would showing respect to a cleaner be any different?